-7.3 Checking usage of an object in the configuration
+5.3 Checking usage of an object in the configuration

-1. Select an object in the Objects menu.
+- 1. Select an object in the Objects menu. - 2.
+Click on the icon and select Check usage of objectname.

 In the results panel that opens in the lower part of the window, you can click on items to display and modify them.